Valarie Artigas, Assistant Clinical Professor, DNP, APRN, NNP-BC

 Sandra Bellini, Clinical Professor, DNP, APRN, NNP-BC, CNE

-Dr. Sandra Bellini serves as the Director for the Neonatal Advanced Practice Programs at the University of Connecticut School of Nursing.
+Dr. Sandra Bellini is a faculty member at the University of Connecticut School of Nursing.
 Dr. Bellini has been practicing in the neonatal nursing realm since 1988 and has served in varying roles and capacities, such as: staff nurse, nurse practitioner, educator, author, program administrator, and collaborative researcher.
 Dr. Bellini holds a Doctor of Nursing (DNP) degree (Case Western Reserve University Frances Payne Bolton School of Nursing, 2007), a post-MS CAS in Nursing Education (University of Massachusetts Worcester, 2003), and an MS in Neonatal Critical Care Nursing (Northeastern University, 1996).

 Dr. Bellini’s faculty position at the UConn School of Nursing includes a joint appointment with Connecticut Children’s Medical Center, where she continues her NNP practice in the NICU.
 Dr. Bellini serves as the Special Interest Group Facilitator representing the NNP Faculty Group, for the National Association of Neonatal Nurses.
 She also serves as Chair of the Practice Leadership Network, for the American Association of Colleges of Nursing.